Judo-Documentation-Project/budotree/README.md

 The YAML format is a work-in-progress and not written in stone, but some of the terms were a compromise between those that would be more correct to a specific situation, and those that had a wider scope.
-An example of this is `style`, which will be applied to anything from Kodokan Judo to Catch-as-Catch-Can .
+An example of this is `style`, which will be applied to anything from Kodokan Judo to Catch-as-Catch-Can.
 As we progress, improvements in terminology can be made.

 #### Is everything mandatory?
 Is everything optional?